Mobile home: Manufactured home

-Mobile homes built in the United States since June 1976, legally referred to as manufactured homes, are required to meet FHA certification requirements and come with attached metal certification tags.
-Mobile homes permanently installed on owned land are rarely mortgageable, whereas FHA code manufactured homes are mortgageable through VA, FHA, and Fannie Mae.
+Mobile homes built in the United States since June 1976, legally referred to as manufactured homes, are required to meet Federal Housing Administration (FHA) certification requirements and come with attached metal certification tags.
+Mobile homes permanently installed on owned land are rarely mortgageable, whereas FHA code manufactured homes are mortgageable through the United States Department of Veterans Affairs (VA), FHA, and Fannie Mae.

 Many people who could not afford a traditional site-built home, or did not desire to commit to spending a large sum of money on housing, began to see factory-built homes as a viable alternative for long-term housing needs.
 The units were often marketed as an alternative to apartment rental.
 However, the tendency of the units of this era to depreciate rapidly in resale value made using them as collateral for loans much riskier than traditional home loans.
 Terms were usually limited to less than the thirty-year term typical of the general home-loan market, and interest rates were considerably higher.
 In that way, mobile home loans resembled motor vehicle loans more than traditional home mortgage loans.